-Based on our analysis, UnitedHealthcare Group was the largest health insurance company with total revenue of over $201 billion during 2018.
-This made the insurer the largest company by both covered lives and by revenue.
-Interestingly, although Cigna is the fourth largest health care company by membership, it was only the sixth largest by revenue.
+Based on our analysis, UnitedHealthcare is the largest health insurance company by revenue, with total revenue topping $257 billion during 2020.
+This makes the insurer the largest company both by covered lives and by revenue.
+Interestingly, although Anthem is the largest health care company by market share and the second-largest by membership, it is only the third-largest by revenue.

 |4||Kaiser Permanente||$89 billion|

 How should one determine the largest health insurance companies?

 When determining what the biggest health insurance companies are, there are a variety of variables to analyze.
 Market share, for example, analyzes the portion of the industry that the company controls and therefore shows the company's reach among policyholders.
 Furthermore, market share is closely related to total membership, which shows the number of individuals that the company currently covers with health insurance.
 Finally, you can analyze revenue, which is a measure of how much money that company brings in annually.